 The federal solar energy tax credit has increased!
 The Inflation Reduction Act expanded the tax credit to 30% of a solar energy system’s value.
-Learn about the recent changes and check this Department of Energy website external link to find out if you’re eligible to claim the credit.
+Learn about the recent changes and check this Department of Energy website to find out if you’re eligible to claim the credit.

 Continuously burning pilot lights prohibited on gas fireplaces

 Beginning September 1, 2022, gas fireplaces installed in Washington State may not have continuously burning pilot lights.

 To reduce energy waste, the State Building Code Council (SBCC) adopted law that prohibits these types of pilot lights, which are also known as “standing” pilot lights.
 This prohibition is already in effect for other types of equipment, including furnaces, cooking appliances, pool heaters, and spa heaters.
 Newer technologies that replace standing pilot lights will both reduce the energy used by the appliance and save homeowners money on their utility bills.

 This rule was originally intended to go into effect on February 1, 2021.
 The SBCC delayed it for 19 months because supply chain problems made it hard to get equipment that meets the new rule.